-Between 1950 and 1980, about 95 percent of seagrass habitat disappeared from the Pensacola Bay system (Yabro and Carlson 2016).
+Between 1950 and 1980, about 95 percent of seagrass habitat disappeared from the Pensacola Bay system (Yarbro and Carlson 2016).
 Recognizing the importance of seagrasses for fisheries and for human benefits, Lewis et al. (2016) estimated that losses in seagrass habitat from 1960-2010 equate to an economic loss of approximately \$104 million per year (1991 dollars) in ecosystem services.

-Yabro and Carlson (2016) report that from 2003 to 2010 and found that coverage in Pensacola Bay in 2010 was approximately 1,053 acres, an increase of approximately 51 percent from 2003.
+Yarbro and Carlson (2016) report that from 2003 to 2010 and found that coverage in Pensacola Bay in 2010 was approximately 1,053 acres, an increase of approximately 51 percent from 2003.
+The coverage estimated for Santa Rosa Sound was approximately 2,894 acres, reflecting a loss of about five percent over the same time period.
 An increase was noted in Pensacola Bay, in particular.
 Losses of about five percent, however, were reported from Santa Rosa Sound.
-Ongoing stressors of seagrasses in the Pensacola Bay system may include effects of hypoxia, salinity changes, and burial from sediments (Yabro and Carlson 2016).
+Ongoing stressors of seagrasses in the Pensacola Bay system may include effects of hypoxia, salinity changes, and burial from sediments (Yarbro and Carlson 2016).

-Central and southern East Bay and shoreline areas of Escambia Bay suffered nearly complete losses of seagrasses since the 1940s (Olinger et al. 1975; Yabro and Carlson 2016).
+Central and southern East Bay and shoreline areas of Escambia Bay suffered nearly complete losses of seagrasses since the 1940s (Olinger et al. 1975; Yarbro and 2016).
 In some areas, water quality may have recovered sufficiently to support seagrasses; thus, additional efforts to identify barriers and strategies for recovery are warranted.